016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 How do you know when someone has ikigai?

-Yohei also wrote in his blog post that people must understand the different ways in which ikigai is used and its nuances:
+Yohei wrote in his blog post that people must understand the different ways in which ikigai is used and its nuances:

 Ikigai is something that you can